Youth Justice Worker

-As a youth custodial officer, you'll be responsible for young people aged between 10 and 18 years, supervising every aspect of their life in custody.
+Youth Justice Workers are responsible for young people aged between 10 and 18 years, supervising every aspect of their life in detention.

-Our youth custodial officers enjoy a range of great benefits including:
+Our Youth Justice Workers enjoy a range of great benefits including:

 When positions are advertised, the eligibility requirements will be outlined in the individual job advertisement.

-You'll need an unrestricted C-class (manual) driver's licence (not a probationary licence).
+You'll need an unrestricted C-class driver's licence (not a learner's or probationary licence).

 You'll need to be an Australian citizen, Australian permanent resident or a New Zealand citizen.